PiggyAwesome/useless/README.md

-Yo mamma is so fat every time she tries to hide she is hiding that object that she is trying to hide by
+Yo mamma so fat she's got more Chins than a Hong Kong phone book.